Overview of an Information Security Management System

 This clause that in part addresses the depreciated concept of preventive action and in part establishes the context for the ISMS.
 It meets these objectives by drawing together relevant external and internal issues i.e. those that affect the organization’s ability to achieve the intended outcome of its ISMS with the requirements of interested parties to determine the scope of the ISMS.
 It should be noted that the term ‘issue’ covers not only problems, which would have been the subject of preventive action in the previous standard, but also important topics for the ISMS to address, such as any market assurance and governance goals that the organization might set for the ISMS.

-The final requirement (Clause 4.4) is to establish, implement, maintain and continually improve the ISMS in accordance with the requirements the standard.
+The final requirement (Clause 4.4) is to establish, implement, maintain and continually improve the ISMS including the process needed and their interaction in accordance with the requirements the standard.

 Clause 5: Leadership

 This clause places requirements on ‘top management’ which is the person or group of people who directs and controls the organization at the highest level.
 Note that if the organization that is the subject of the ISMS is part of a larger organization, then the term ‘top management’ refers to the smaller organization.
 The purpose of these requirements is to demonstrate leadership and commitment by leading from the top.
 A particular responsibility of top management is to establish the information security policy, and the standard defines the characteristics and properties that the policy is to include.
 Finally, the clause places requirements on top management to assign information security-relevant responsibilities and authorities, highlighting two particular roles concerning ISMS conformance to ISO 27001 and reporting on ISMS performance.

 Clause 6: Planning